 Renting a Car

-You can, of course, rent a car.
-Most of the major car rental companies have locations right at the airport, including Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty.
-We have a feature on Renting a Car in Hawaii that will help you should that be your choice.
+One of the most frequent questions Hawaii tourists ask themselves is: "Do I need to rent a car on Oahu?"
+The answer is typically no, but you may want to consider it for at least part of your visit since it will make it much easier for you to get to some of the beautiful outlying areas of the island.
+Most of the major car rental companies have locations right at the airport, including Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty.
 When you pick up your car, be sure to get a copy of the free driving guide that each company offers.
 These guides include detailed maps of Oahu that will be a great help as your drive around the island.
+Most of the time, renting a car at the airport is much cheaper than renting one in Waikiki.

-If you luggage is small and manageable, you can take Oahu's public transportation, appropriately called, TheBus, which makes numerous stops throughout Honolulu and Waikiki.
+If your luggage is small and manageable, you can take Oahu's public transportation, appropriately called, TheBus, which makes numerous stops throughout Honolulu and Waikiki.

 If You're Staying in an Outlying Area of Oahu